Chella Pilli: Production

 The film began production in September 2012 and was released after Vijay Raghavendra's stint with Bigg Boss Kannada.

 Soundtrack

 The music was composed by Mikku Kavil.

 Reception

 A critic from The Times of India wrote that "The director does not impress you either with the script or the narration.
 The movie neither conveys a message nor entertains you".
 A critic from Deccan Herald wrote that "This Chella pilli is sure to leave most of the audience scatter-brained!"

-Box office

-The film ran in a Mangalore theatre for twenty five days.